b-gonzalez/Fluent-VBA/README.md

 # Contributing to Fluent VBA

 I'm open to external contributions for Fluent VBA.
 I do need to work on a style guide to determine how I'd like such contributions to be implemented.
-I also expect any contributions to have unit tests using the Fluent VBA framework.
+I also expect any contributions to have unit tests using the Fluent VBA library.

 # Feature requests